Our services are designed to offer grief and loss support to youth, adults, families, or whānau experiencing any form of significant loss.

 Our teams consist of 27 clinicians with vast and diverse experience in all forms of loss, grief, trauma, difficult change, and sexual abuse.
-They have experience working with many different ethnicities and age-groups ranging from children to adults, and including couples, families, and groups.
+They have experience working with many different ethnicities and age-groups ranging from youth to adults, and including couples, families, and groups.

 Whilst Professional Supervision is a legal requirement for anyone who is in a Counselling or Social Work role, it is also widely known to be a fundamental part of any one’s professional development if they are dealing with clients or families in a grief and loss capacity.
 A professional supervisor acts as a mentor, providing emotional support as well as information and guidance.
 By appointing a professional supervisor you are actively keeping your clients and yourself safe, whilst providing a platform for your own professional development.